nginxinc/kubernetes-ingress/docs/content/tutorials/ingress-path-regex-annotation.md

 ---
 title: Customizing Ingresses with Path-Regex Annotations
 description: |
-  How to customize Ingress Types with path-regex annotations.
+  How to customize Simple Ingress and Mergeable Ingress types with path-regex annotations.
 weight: 1800
 doctypes: ["concept"]
 toc: true
 ---
 ## Customizing NGINX Ingress Controller with Path-Regex Annotations

-This document explains how to use `path-regex` annotations with Simpe Ingresses and Mergeable Ingresses (Master - Minion) types.
+This document explains how to use `path-regex` annotations with Simpe Ingress and Mergeable Ingress (Master and Minions) types.

 [NGINX documentation](https://docs.nginx.com/nginx/admin-guide/web-server/web-server/#nginx-location-priority) provides